osdldbt/dbt2/doc/user-guide.rst

 DBT-2 Test Kit Source
 ---------------------

-The latest stable version of the kit can be found on SourceForge at: https://github.com/osdldbt/dbt2
+The latest stable version of the kit can be found on GitHub at: https://github.com/osdldbt/dbt2

 Environment Configuration